reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 Fortunately, you do not!

-In support of version 16.3, we've also created a new NPM package, [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat).
+When React 16.3 is published, we'll also publish a new npm package, [`react-lifecycles-compat`](https://github.com/reactjs/react-lifecycles-compat).
 This package polyfills components so that the new `getDerivedStateFromProps` lifecycle will also work with older versions of React (0.14.9+).

 To use this polyfill, first add it as a dependency to your library: